yellowdog/python-examples/README.md

 This command uses the data from the `workerPool` configuration section (or, synonymously, the `computeRequirement` section), but only uses the `name`, `templateId`, `targetInstanceCount`, `instanceTags`, `userData`, and `imagesId` properties.
 In addition, the Boolean property `maintainInstanceCount` (default = `false`) is available for use with `yd-instantiate`.

-Compute Requirements can be instantiated directly from JSON (or Jsonnet) specifications, using the `--compute-requirement` (or `-C`) command line option, followed by the filename.
+Compute Requirements can be instantiated directly from JSON (or Jsonnet) specifications, using the `--compute-requirement` (or `-C`) command line option, followed by the filename, or by using the `computeRequirementData` property in the `workerPool`/`computeRequirement` section.
 The properties listed above will be inherited from the config.toml `workerPool` specification if they are not present in the JSON file.
 An example JSON specification is shown below:

 ```json
 {